 - Test preparedness by Scheduled/ unscheduled visits to the vulnerable area.

 ROAD (TRANSPORTATION) SAFETY DURING MONSOON.

-- The entire vehicles should be fit for the monsoon season.
-Carry out pre monsoon checks like wiper, headlights, horn, reverse horn, tyre condition, brake etc. These should be in good and working condition.
+- The entire vehicle should be fit for the monsoon season.
+Carry out pre-monsoon checks like wiper, headlights, horn, reverse horn, tyre condition, brake etc. These should be in good and working condition.

-- If visibility is poor due to heavy rain or fog then parking light or head light must be ON.
-Drive under controlled speed.
+- If visibility is poor due to heavy rain or fog then the parking light or headlight must be ON.
+Drive at a controlled speed.
 Lower visibility requires higher concentration.

-- Look out for pedestrians, hand cart puller and cyclist etc on the road.
+- Look out for pedestrians, hand cart pullers and cyclist,s etc on the road.

 - Drive in the Lane.
-Do not drive vehicle in wrong side.
+Do not drive the vehicle on the wrong side.

 - Fasten your seat belt